Kennesaw Mountain National Battlefield Park: Park

-Established as Kennesaw Mountain National Battlefield Site on February 18, 1917, it was transferred from the War Department on August 10, 1933, and redesignated a national battlefield park on June 26, 1935.
+Established as Kennesaw Mountain National Battlefield Site on February 18, 1917, it was transferred from the War Department on August 10, 1933, and redesignated a national military park on June 26, 1935.
 As with all historic areas administered by the National Park Service, the park was listed on the National Register of Historic Places on October 15, 1966.

 Kennesaw Mountain Battlefield Park is a 2923 acre National Battlefield that preserves a Civil War battleground of the Atlanta Campaign.
 There are three battlefield areas: In front of the Visitor Center, off Burnt Hickory Road and a major site at Cheatham Hill (commonly known as the Dead Angle).
 At the southern tip of the park, Peter Valentine Kolb's farm house, where a minor battle was fought, has been restored to its original condition.
 The Visitor Center contains an information desk, museum, and a theater which screens movies about the battle fought there.
 While walking some of the 17.3 mi of interpretive hiking trails, historic earthworks, cannon emplacements, and various interpretive signs can be seen.
 There are three monuments representing some of the states who fought here - Illinois, Texas, and Georgia.
 Kennesaw Mountain is 1808 ft above sea level.
 It is approximately a 664 ft gain in elevation from the Visitor Center to the mountain's summit.
 The hike up is approximately 1.4 mi on the road and 1.1 mi on the trail.